Parisu: Plot

-To infiltrate for the needs for his investigation, Venu, an elite policeman, sees his love life being upset.
-He has to give up to the only woman for him, Ponni, an innocent provincial, to take the hand of the most attractive, Shanti, younger sister of Viswam, an enigmatic notable.
+To infiltrate the needs for his investigation, Venu, an elite policeman, sees his love life being upset.
+He has to give up the only woman for him, Ponni, an innocent provincial, to take the hand of the most attractive, Shanti, younger sister of Viswam, an enigmatic notable.
 It is under this condition that Viswam accepts him to marry Mala, younger sister of Raghu, Venu's childhood friend, who was assaulted lethally instead of the policeman.
 Venu swore then to his dying friend to stay up her sister, who is in love with Viswam.
 Because of the promise made to Raghu and the horrible blackmail exercised by Viswam, Venu resigns.
-This is a situation which is not to displease all, it suits perfectly to Rangadurai, a good-for-nothing and kin of Ponni, since he has desired her for a long time!
+This is a situation which is not to displease all, it suits perfectly to Rangadurai, a good-for-nothing and kin of Ponni, since he has desired her for a long time.
 Venu is not at the end of his surprises, many new developments still await him.